This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Feed your child heart-healthy foods.
 Feed your child more fresh fruits and vegetables.
 Feed him fewer canned and processed foods.
 Replace butter and margarine with heart-healthy oils such as olive oil and canola oil.
 Other heart-healthy foods include walnuts, whole-grain breads, low-fat dairy products, beans, and lean meats.
 Fatty fish such as salmon and tuna are also heart healthy.

-- Ask your child's healthcare provider if you need to limit his activity.
-Your child may need to avoid strenuous activities to decrease his symptoms.
+- Ask your child's healthcare provider if you need to limit his or her activity.
+Your child may need to avoid strenuous activities to decrease his or her symptoms.
 Examples include running, lifting, and swimming.
 Your child may also need to avoid scuba diving or hiking in high altitudes.
-These activities may put too much stress on his heart.
+These activities may put too much stress on his or her heart.

-- Get your child vaccinated.
+- Ask about vaccines your child needs.
 Vaccines help decrease your child's risk for infections.
 Infections can make your child's condition worse.
 The influenza (flu) vaccine is given yearly, starting at age 6 months.
 Your child's healthcare provider will tell you which vaccines your child needs and when to get them.

 Follow up with your child's cardiologist as directed:

 Your child will need to return for more tests to see if the ASD closes on its own.
 Write down your questions so you remember to ask them during your child's visits.